johboss/wig_DNAPlotter/README.md

 # wig_DNAPlotter
-Script to make DNAplotter graphics from .wig expression file
+Script to make DNAplotter graphics from .wig expression file in awk